 Essential oils are adulterated on industrial scales to produce standardised oils.
 As discussed here, no two production of essential oil will produce the same composition of essential oil.
 This may affect the quality of end product for the client industries and they may require essential oils to be standardised.
 According to estimates, about 95% of all oils available on the open market are commercially standardised.

-In industry terms, when a essential oils is adulterated to improve the fragrance of an oil, it is called ‘bouquetting.
+In industry terms, when an essential oils is adulterated to improve the fragrance of an oil, it is called ‘bouquetting.
 And when an essential oil is adulterated to increase its volume with another liquid, its is called ‘cutting’ or ‘stretching’.

 There are three basic ways in which essential oils are commercially adulterated:

-This is the most common type of adulteration in order to produce a standardised profile.
+Addition to oil is the most common type of adulteration in order to produce a standardised profile.
 In this case, an oil or some other liquid, synthetic or natural in origin, is added to essential oil to meet the standard chemical profile requirement suitable for client industry.
 The resultant essential oil is a standardised or bouquetted oil.

 The three basic types of additions that are possible to produce standardised essential oils are nature-identical, isolate and classical addition.